 The protein encoded by this gene is an NADPH-dependent retinal reductase whose highest activity is toward 9-cis and all-trans-retinol.
 The encoded enzyme also plays a role in the metabolism of short-chain aldehydes but does not exhibit steroid dehydrogenase activity.
-Defects in this gene are a cause of Leber congenital amaurosis type 3 (LCA3). [provided by RefSeq, Jul 2008]
+Defects in this gene are a cause of Leber congenital amaurosis type 13 and Retinitis Pigmentosa 53. [provided by RefSeq, Sep 2015]

 GeneCards Summary for RDH12 Gene

-RDH12 (Retinol Dehydrogenase 12 (All-Trans/9-Cis/11-Cis)) is a Protein Coding gene.
-Diseases associated with RDH12 include leber congenital amaurosis 13 and rdh12-related leber congenital amaurosis.
-Among its related pathways are Signaling by GPCR and Disease.
-GO annotations related to this gene include retinol dehydrogenase activity.
-An important paralog of this gene is DHRS12.
+RDH12 (Retinol Dehydrogenase 12) is a Protein Coding gene.
+Diseases associated with RDH12 include Leber Congenital Amaurosis 13 and Leber Plus Disease.
+Among its related pathways are Signaling by GPCR and Metabolism of fat-soluble vitamins.
+Gene Ontology (GO) annotations related to this gene include oxidoreductase activity and retinol dehydrogenase activity.
+An important paralog of this gene is RDH11.